bushrascode/lab/interview_prep/kubernetes.md

 service ensures communication is sent to podB even when it crashes and gets replaced so requests from podA is always reaching podB

+-- what are the types of services in kubernetes? there are many types of services and the type typically defines the scope of access of your kubernetes service service types: cluster ip, the kubernetes service can only be accessed within the kubernetes cluster (so any pod inside a cluster irrespective of namespace)
+What it does: Exposes the Service only inside the cluster.
+Use case: Internal communication between microservices.
+For example, your frontend talks to your backend using a ClusterIP service.
+IP scope: Only reachable from within the Kubernetes cluster.
+🔹 2.
+NodePort

+What it does: Exposes the Service on a static port on every node’s IP.

+Use case: You want external traffic to access your cluster, but in a simple way (not production-grade usually).
+Good for dev/test or quick demos.

+How it works: Kubernetes opens a port (default range: 30000–32767) on every Node, and traffic hitting <NodeIP>:<NodePort> gets forwarded to the pods.

+🔹 3.
+LoadBalancer

+What it does: Integrates with your cloud provider (AWS ELB, GCP Load Balancer, Azure LB, etc.) to provision a real external load balancer.

+Use case: Production services that need to be accessed from the internet.

+How it works: Traffic comes into the cloud load balancer → NodePort → ClusterIP → Pods.
+(So it kind of stacks on top of the previous types).

+🔹 4.
+ExternalName

+What it does: Maps a Service to an external DNS name instead of pods.

+Use case: When you want services in your cluster to use an external resource (like mydb.example.com) but still reference it as if it were a native Kubernetes Service.

+How it works: It returns a CNAME record pointing to the external hostname.

+🔹 5.
+Headless Service (special case)

+What it does: A Service without a ClusterIP (clusterIP: None).

+Use case: When you want to do direct service discovery of individual pods (e.g., StatefulSets like databases, where each pod should be individually addressable).

+How it works: Instead of giving you one virtual IP, DNS will return the IPs of the actual pods.